-The PI4 + CW + carrier beacon example program makes the RFzero capable of transmitting on any frequency from 100 kHz to 200 MHz and beyond running on the fundamental frequency.
+The PI4 + CW + carrier beacon program makes the RFzero capable of transmitting on any frequency from 100 kHz to 200 MHz and beyond running on the fundamental frequency.

 There is also a special version of the PI4 + CW + carrier program where the output is to be used on much higher frequencies, e.g. using the harmonics or using a multiplier circuit.
-This way you can use the PI4 + CW + carrier multiplied example program to transmit on e.g. 432 MHz using the third harmonic or on 10 GHz using a x96 multiplier.
-If using the multiplied example program it is recommended to cover the oscillator with a foam cover or other measures to reduce the airflow (perturbation) around the oscillator.
+This way you can use the PI4 + CW + carrier multiplied program to transmit on e.g. 432 MHz using the third harmonic or on 10 GHz using a x96 multiplier.
+If using the multiplied program it is recommended to cover the clock with a foam cover or other measures to reduce the airflow (perturbation) around the clock circuit.
 Using a simple foam cover we have 100% decodes PI4 on 10 GHz where the RFzero generated the signals on 108 MHz followed by a x96 multiplier.

 The configuration is done via the USB port.
 It is possible to wait for the RFzero to warm up for up to 255 s before starting to transmit.
 It is also possible to wait for the GPS to be valid before starting to transmit.